LennartFr/Blockchain-at-Galvanize/README.md

        http://bit.ly/2zORhrC

     Creating peer0.org1.example.com ...
+       A Peer is a node that commits transactions and maintains the state and a copy of the ledger.

     Creating peer0.org1.example.com ...

     done
   </i>

     6 Install the SDK Node modules: npm install
     7 node query.js